-In Exp.2 the results were similar to those from Exp.1, in particular the fact that the seed mass was similar in SS and SF treatments for both groups of tolerant and sensitive lines.
-However, the average shoot dry mass of the tolerant and sensitive lines were similar under SS and SF.
+In Exp.2 the results were similar to those from Exp.1, in particular the fact that tolerant and sensitive lines had on average similar seed mass under both SS and SF treatment.
+However, the average shoot dry masss of the tolerant and sensitive lines were similar under SS and SF.
 There also, the seed mass was about 60% higher in the tolerant (7.4 g per plant) than in the sensitive (4.3 g per plant) lines across both SS and SF treatment (Table 2).
 Also in both Exp.1 and Exp.2, the seed mass under SS within each pair of tolerant/sensitive lines was higher in the tolerant than in the sensitive lines, which confirmed earlier assessments on these lines (Vadez et al., 2007; Krishnamurthy et al., 2011).
 The two-way ANOVA revealed a major genotype effect on both shoot and seed mass, whereas the genotype-by-treatment interaction was not significant for seed mass (Table 2).